Jira Service Management vs Zendesk: An in-depth comparison for 2026

 Artificial intelligence capabilities

 Jira's Atlassian Intelligence, on the other hand, is geared toward optimizing IT operations.
 It helps with backend tasks like figuring out the risk of a software change, summarizing incident details for reports, and generating analytics.
-Its virtual agent is primarily built for internal chat tools like Slack and Microsoft Teams, not for your website's live chat.
+Its virtual agent is highly optimized for industry-standard collaboration platforms like Slack and Microsoft Teams, ensuring that support is available right where your internal teams are already working.

-The built-in AI in both platforms is a decent starting point, but it's often a one-size-fits-all solution.
-With eesel AI, you get total control with a fully customizable workflow engine.
-You don't have to accept a generic AI personality.
+While both platforms provide a strong AI foundation, you can gain even more flexibility with eesel AI, which offers total control with a fully customizable workflow engine.
 You can define its tone of voice, tell it exactly which types of tickets to automate, and even create custom actions that look up order information from Shopify or triage issues based on your own business rules.

 eesel AI’s interface for setting up custom automation rules and workflows.

 Best of all, you can test with confidence. eesel AI lets you run a simulation on thousands of your past tickets before you ever activate it for customers.
 You can see exactly how it would have responded, get a real forecast of your automation rate, and tweak its behavior without any risk.
-That’s a level of control that’s hard to find elsewhere.
+That’s a level of control that helps you get the most out of your existing tools.

 The simulation dashboard in eesel AI, showing predicted automation rates based on historical ticket data.